Appalachian State student dies following COVID complications

 Chad Dorrill, a 19-year student at Appalachian State University who lived off campus in Boone and took all of his classes online, died on Monday due to coronavirus complications, officials said.

-“Any loss of life is a tragedy, but the grief cuts especially deep as we mourn a young man who had so much life ahead,” said a statement from Peter Hans, chancellor of the system overseeing the state’s 16 public colleges and universities.
+“Any loss of life is a tragedy, but the grief cuts especially deep as we mourn a young man who had so much life ahead,” said a statement from Peter Hans, president of the system overseeing the state’s 16 public colleges and universities.
 “I ache for the profound sadness that Chad Dorrill’s family is enduring right now.
 My heart goes out to the entire Appalachian State community.”

 The university reported a new high of 159 current COVID-19 cases among students on Tuesday.
 Nearly 550 students have tested positive for the virus since in-person classes resumed last month.
 Appalachian State remains open for in-person instruction.